8 min read

 Alt Text

-There’s a very strong “alt text” public on Bluesky and people will hound you to add alt text to photos.
-This is just a quick description for either people who are low-vision or blind, or people who are neuro-divergent and may not understand why you chose that photo for your post.
+It is a quick description on images for people who are low-vision or blind, and people who are neuro-divergent and may not understand why you chose that photo for your post.

 But unlike every other site, alt text essentially gives you 2,000 more characters for your post – it’s really easy to write more in the Alt Text window on a photo, and then it displays like a caption under the photo when someone clicks to look at the whole picture.
 (This makes it super-useful if you’re into sharing cooking and other things that need more explaining!)